Heroku Exec (SSH Tunneling)

 entry, as .profile.d

-scripts will not be run.
+scripts aren’t run.
 For example:

 CMD bash heroku-exec.sh && node index.js

-Disabling the feature
+Disabling the Feature

-To disable the feature, run the following command:
+To disable the feature, run this command.

 $ heroku features:disable runtime-heroku-exec